elastic/kibana/rfcs/text/0013_background_sessions.md

 (See "Basic example" above.)

-Any application or solution that uses the `data` plugin `search` services will be able to facilitate background sessions fairly simply.
+Any application or solution that uses the `data` plugin `search` services will be able to facilitate search sessions fairly simply.
 The public side will need to create/clear sessions when appropriate, and ensure the `sessionId` is sent with all search requests.
 It will also need to ensure that any necessary application data, as well as a `restoreUrl` is sent when creating the saved object.